asu-cactus/cactusdb/INSTALL_DEPENDENCIES.md

 ### PostgresML

-PostgresML can be installed from source code or using apt-get in Ubuntu.
+PostgresML can be installed from source code or using `apt-get` in Ubuntu.

 https://postgresml.org/docs/open-source/pgml/developers/self-hosting/building-from-source

 ```bash
 cargo install cargo-pgrx --version 0.12.9
 cargo pgrx install
 ```

-Note: Need to add the followign to `/etc/postgresql/14/main/postgresql.conf`
+Note: Add the following to `/etc/postgresql/14/main/postgresql.conf`

 `shared_preload_libraries = 'pgml'`

-if pgml is not found, needs to set the absolute path to the pgml.so, for example:
+If `pgml` is not found, set the absolute path to the `pgml.so`, for example:
 `shared_preload_libraries = '/usr/lib/postgresql/14/lib/pgml.so'`.

 https://postgresml.org/docs/open-source/pgml/developers/installation#dependencies

 ### tokenizers-cpp

 Due to known issues with incorporating the linked libraries into our CMakeLists file, we are still investigating the problem.
 Currently, we are using the built shared objects for our program.

 ```bash